Young man killed in bus tragedy was due to marry in Northern Ireland within weeks

 “All we had was each other and you told me that every day.
 We were going to the North in three weeks to get married and were going to keep it a secret until the day.”

-Martin’s sister, Helen, also took to social media and said she was numbed by the news.
+Mr McDonnell's sister, Helen, also took to social media to describe how she was numbed by the news.

 “My poor brother Martin, he didn’t deserve this,” she wrote.

-The tragedy comes just over a year since Mr McDonnell spoke at the funeral mass of his older brother Ciaran (23), who died in a fatal single-vehicle incident outside Granard on New Year’s Day.
+The tragedy comes just over a year after Mr McDonnell spoke at the funeral mass of his older brother Ciaran (23), who died in a fatal single-vehicle incident outside Granard, Co Longford on New Year’s Day.

 The car he was driving was found partially submerged in water off the main road between Granard and Ballinalee.

-“I don’t even know where to start,” Martin told mourners at his brother’s funeral.
+“I don’t even know where to start,” Martin McDonnell told mourners at his brother’s funeral.

 “Our hearts are broken into pieces.
 You were one of a kind and you were my best friend.”

-“I promise you I will do you proud,” Martin said at the time.
+“I promise you I will do you proud,” Martin McDonnell said at the time.

 “You are my hero and I will always love you.
 You were simply the best.
 You will be missed and you will always be in our hearts.”

-A garda forensic collision investigation is currently under way at the junction of Convent Road and New Street in Longford town where yesterday’s tragedy unfolded.
+A garda forensic collision investigation is under way at the junction of Convent Road and New Street in Longford town where yesterday’s tragedy happened.

-The Bus Éireann bus which had been turning onto the Convent Road at the time of the incident remains at the scene, with both ends of New Street remaining cordoned off to traffic.
+The Bus Éireann bus which had been turning on to the Convent Road at the time of the incident remains at the scene, with both ends of New Street cordoned off.

 The bus had been travelling from Cavan to Athlone, Bus Éireann confirmed.
 There were no other reported injuries to either the driver or passengers who were on board at the time.

-“This is a sad and shocking event and the sympathies of everyone at Bus Éireann are with the family and friends of the deceased,” said chief executive officer Stephen Kent.
+“This is a sad and shocking event and the sympathies of everyone at Bus Éireann are with the family and friends of the deceased,” said Bus Éireann CEO Stephen Kent.

 "On behalf of the Longford community I would like to take this opportunity to extend deepest sympathies to the family of the young man."